hshanka/spring-petclinic/readme.md

 docker load < hs-springpetclinic.tar
 ```

-#### Once the image is available locally, proceed with the steps below to run the container.
+#### After loading the image, proceed with the steps below to run the container.

 Verify that the image is available in your list of local docker images: